SimpleCalc

 One thing you can be absolutely sure about, is that there are errors in the program :) When you find some, please send me an email of what you see and have done.
 My email address is on the CV/Contact page.

-During the development and testing of SimpleCalc, I got valuable input and suggestions from members of the Moon-Net email reflector for which I'm very thankful!
+During the development and testing of SimpleCalc, I got valuable input and suggestions from members of the Moon-Net email reflector, especially from Vladimir UR5EAZ, for which I'm very thankful!

 The main window